CBroemse/SimilaritYWriter20/README.md

           *Experiment3> map chr (poolBandNotB li4 1)
                        "zz6zz6zz6zz6zz6zz6"

-  in that matter it runs an iteration of char guess within an iteration of because:
+  in that matter it runs an iteration of char guesses via 'poolBandNotB' within an iteration 'formHoofdEX1WORK' both states are combined on iframe_cWORK (iframe_c.hs) and written to html.